Clubmd24/garage/README.md

 The resulting files are written to the `output/` directory as `quote_<quote_number>.docx` and `quote_<quote_number>.pdf`.

+## Invoice PDF Generation

+Invoices can be downloaded via `/api/invoices/[id]/pdf`.
+The endpoint builds the PDF using the invoice data, customer details and your company's banking terms.

 ## Viewing Quotes

 From the office interface you can view any quotes linked to a client or vehicle.